mortie23/beam-jdbc-testing/docker/README.md

 }
 ```

-Reasons could include
+Reasons could include:

 - maybe you have a restricted VPC that does not allow services outside a particular region
-- maybe the access granted to you as a Data Engineer does not allow for Storage bucket creation
+- maybe the access granted to you as a _Data Engineer_ does not allow for _Storage bucket_ creation